-2.2 Policy Reform
+2.2.
+Policy reform

 The new policy, which began in 2014, affects the set of schools each applicant is allowed to rank.
 There were two major rationales for the reform.
-First was the desire to assign students to schools closer to home, which many families value and which reduces the school district's busing costs.10 Second, there were longstanding concerns about inequities in the three zone system.
+First, there was a desire to assign students to schools closer to home, which many families value and which reduces the school district's busing costs.
+Second, there were longstanding concerns about inequities in the three zone system.

-The reform was informed by the Pathak and Shi (2013) report, which used choice modeling and simulations to predict the effects of the proposed plans.
-The study was commissioned by a mayoral-appointed city committee, which met for over a year and hosted community meetings to collect feedback and discuss proposals.11 The report's methodology inspired BPS to later propose a 10 Zone plan and a modified 11 Zone plan while also considering other plans from the community.
+The reform was informed by the (Pathak and Shi, 2013) report, which used discrete choice modeling and simulations to predict the effects of the proposed plans.
+The study was commissioned by a mayoral-appointed city committee, which met for over a year and hosted community meetings to collect feedback and discuss proposals.
+The report's methodology inspired BPS to later propose a 10 Zone plan and a modified 11 Zone plan while also considering other plans from the community.
 Shi (2015) provides more details on the role of the report.
-It's worth noting that there were two prior failed attempts to reform the choice sets of students in 2003 and 2009.
+It is worth noting that there were two prior failed attempts to reform the choice sets of students in 2003 and 2009.
 Decision-makers did not have access to comparable forecasts during these prior attempts.

-Based on the Pathak and Shi (2013) report and other discussions, the Boston School Committee adopted the Home-Based plan (see Seelye (2013) and Shi (2013)).
+Based on the Pathak and Shi (2013) report and other discussions, the Boston School Committee adopted the Home-Based plan (Seelye, 2013; Shi, 2013).
 This plan constructs customized choice sets based on applicants' exact residential address.
 It uses a BPS categorization of schools into quality tiers, which are computed using schools' prior Massachusetts Comprehensive Assessment System (MCAS) test score growth and levels.
 Tiers were finalized as of January 2013 for 2014 admissions.
-Under the new plan, every applicant can choose from any school within one mile (as the crow flies), the two closest Tier 1, the four closest Tier 1 or 2, the six closest Tier 1, 2, or 3 schools, and the three closest "option schools" chosen by BPS.
-The set of choices also includes the closest early learning center (ELC) and the closest school with an advanced work class (AWC) program.12
+Under the new plan, every applicant can choose from any school within one mile (straight-line distance), the two closest Tier 1, the four closest Tier 1 or 2, the six closest Tier 1, 2, or 3 schools, and the three closest "option schools" chosen by BPS.
+The set of choices also includes the closest early learning center (ELC) and the closest school with an advanced work class (AWC) program.

-Families access their choice set via an online portal, which shows a map of all schools in the choice menu and a summary of their attributes.
-Figure 3 illustrates how participants see choice information.
-The online application platform lists information on transportation, tier category,
+Families access their choice sets via an online portal, which shows a map of all schools in the choice set and a summary of their attributes.
+Fig. 3 illustrates how participants see choice information.
+The online application platform lists information on transportation, tier category, and why the choice can be ranked.
+Previous years' school brochures did not include comparable information.